 Diabetes Support Group

-The Diabetes Support Group meets on the first Wednesday of each month from 3:30 to 5 p.m. at Southwest Memorial Hospital in the Diabetes Education classroom (south campus).
+Southwest Memorial Hospital sponsors a Diabetes Support Group that meets on the first and third Tuesday of each month from 3:30 to 5 p.m. at Southwest Memorial Hospital in the Diabetes Education classroom (South Campus).
 Individuals with diabetes share information, give and receive support, and learn new ways to manage their health at each meeting.
-Call Deb Quinlan, RN, BSN, Certified Diabetes Educator at 564-2352 for more information.
+Call Deb Quinlin, RN, BSN, Certified Diabetes Educator at 564-2352 for more information.

 Disabled American Veterans Chapter 44 Dunger Smith

 The Disabled American Veterans Chapter 44 Dunger Smith meets at 2 p.m. the first Friday of each month at the American Legion, 320 N. Harrison St., Cortez.
 For more information, contact James Halleck at 564-8268.

 Dolores Bears Booster Club

 The Dolores Bears Booster Club meets at 5 p.m. the first Wednesday of the month in the Dolores School commons-lunch room, 1301 Central Ave.
 For questions and information, contact Wendy Moore at 882-4983 or Nancy Nelligan at 565-8815.